PROFILE

 Alliance (AD), Angolan Democratic Forum (FDA),

-Social Democratic Party (PSD), and the Angolan
+Social Democratic Party (PSD), Front for

-National Democratic Party (PNDA).
+Democratic Party (PNDA).

 Suffrage: Universal age 18 and over.